Major Upgrades

 Step 4: Finishing the Upgrade

-Enable the Unattended Upgrades feature.
+Ensure the Unattended Upgrades feature is enabled.

 Run the project locally.